Technical FAQ Events

 Summary: Four tiers — Platinum, Gold, Silver, and Elopement — scale from full-property weddings to intimate gatherings, each bundling core inventory, staffing, and cleanup.
 Published prices are facility fees only; food, beverage, service charge, and tax are separate.
 Current pricing is on the weddings pricing page.

 The tiers map to event scale and on-site hours.
-Platinum is the full-property, longest-access tier for larger weddings up to 200 guests; Gold offers a mid-scale option; Silver is the intimate package built around gatherings up to 50; and the Elopement package serves very small celebrations with focused, experiential inclusions.
+Platinum is the full-property, longest-access tier for larger weddings up to 200 seated guests; Gold offers a mid-scale option; Silver is the intimate package built around gatherings up to 50 seated guests; and the Elopement package serves very small celebrations with focused, experiential inclusions.
 Each tier includes the turnkey essentials — tables, chairs, linens, flatware, service ware, Riedel stemware, Glassybaby votives, staffing, and cleanup — plus ceremony setup, a getting-ready room, and a rehearsal window, with menu tastings included at the Gold and Platinum tiers (and a tasting for two at Silver) [1].

 Published package prices reflect the facility fee only.
 Food and beverage, the 22% service charge, and Washington State sales tax are additional, and the events team models the full cost in your proposal.
 Because pricing updates periodically, current package rates and what each tier includes live on the weddings pricing page rather than here, so you’re always seeing accurate numbers [2].